CVisionk/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * **6. There is no such thing as absolute value in this world.
 You can only estimate what a thing is worth to you**
   * [6-abs.c](./6-abs.c): C function that returns the absolute value of an integer.
+  * The standard library provides a similar function: abs.
+Run man abs to learn more.
   * `Compiled using:` gcc -Wall -pedantic -Werror -Wextra -std=gnu89 _putchar.c ./tests/6-main.c 6-abs.c -o 6-abs

 * **7. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important**